-The area in your storage pointed to by register 0 will also contain the 4-byte FCB identification which is obtained from the JFCB.
+The area pointed to by register 0 will also contain the 4-byte FCB identification which is obtained from the JFCB.
 The FCB identification is placed in the four bytes following the 176-byte JFCBE.
+If the FCB operand was not coded on the DD statement, this FCB field will be binary zeros.